onap/doc/docs/guides/onap-user/design/vfcreation/index.rst

 #.
 In the General section, complete all fields.

 #.
+Click *Create*.

+   - A message displays while creation is in progress.
+(This can take up to 10 minutes.)
+   - A message displays when creation is complete.

+#.
 Before check-in the VF/PNF, click these
    options to update VF/PNF information: